MileHacker Logo

 • Consider private tour options for greater flexibility and a personalized experience.

-• Coordinate schedules among group members for smooth transitions.
+• Coordinate schedules among group members for fluid changes.

 Accessibility Considerations

-• Seek information on wheelchair access or other accommodations.
+• Seek information on wheelchair access to other accommodations.

 • Advance communication with service providers is advisable.